 When adenosine triphophate (ATP) is used for energy, it converts to adenosine diphosphate (ADP) with a released proton, which has a positive charge.
 When there is enough oxygen to meet muscle contraction demands, no proton is accumulated in excess within the cell since the extra protons in the cells’ cytosol get shuttled into the mitochondria.
 Theoretically, the accumulation of protons is thought to cause acidosis, but this idea contradicts what research says.

-“The term lactic acid and pyruvic acid arise from research and studies published more than 100 years ago,” said Dr. Michael Lindinger, who taught at the University of Guelph for 25 years.
+“The term lactic acid and pyruvic acid arise from research and studies published more than 100 years ago,” said Dr. Michael Lindinger, who taught human physiology at the University of Guelph for 25 years.
 “At the time, the understanding of biochemistry was in its infancy, and the physical and chemical properties of lactic acid and pyruvic acid in the body in living cells was poorly understood.
 All of the early research was conducted using dead or dying muscles.”

 Lindinger said that academics and clinicians use the terms lactic acid and lactate as if they’re the same things (same with pyruvate and pyruvic acid).
 Back then — and probably now — it was a way for researchers to make physiology easier for the public to understand.

 “Everybody has heard of lactic acid, but not everyone has heard of lactate,” Lindinger said.
 He described lactic acid and pyruvic acid as dissociated compounds, which means they are broken apart on a molecular level to form an acid (+) and base (-).
 But this form is uncommon because it’s unstable.
 Thus, lactic acid and pyruvic acid exist in your body as lactate and pyruvate.

 Does lactic acid cause muscle acidosis?